google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 Developers needing this functionality need to develop their own solution.
-Libraries like [Dexie.js](http://dexie.org/) for example use a global table ßwhich is itself another database to track the names of databases.
+Libraries like [Dexie.js](http://dexie.org/) for example use a global table which is itself another database to track the names of databases.

 This feature is removed in Chrome 60.